chriskrycho/v5.chriskrycho.com/site/journal/Next/role.md

 Those of us who practice software engineering owe it to all of those people to make software which works well, which works *for them*.
 Period.

 “Solving” the problem of poor software craft is an impossible problem.
 I mean that: *impossible*.
 Poor craft is the result of massive systemic problems as well as many individual failures.
-It will always exist, because people will remain people: sometimes lazy or unmotivated or just stressed out by other things going on in .
+It will always exist, because people will remain people: sometimes lazy or unmotivated or just stressed out by other things going on in their lives, sometimes greedy and short-sighted and foolish.

 We can make it *better*, though.